 Alright.
 Woof.
 Time to offend some people.

-Well, as your friend, I am here to let you know that the Mekong River Delta doesn't look like that.
-Lemme save you some heartbreak and give it to you straight (like no one did for me): the Mekong River Delta... looks like Vietnam, and I am fairly certain all of those photos were taken in Thailand.
+Well, as your friend, I'm here to let you know that the Mekong River Delta doesn't look like that.
+Lemme save you some heartbreak and give it to you straight (like no one did for me): the Mekong River Delta looks like... the rest of Vietnam.
+(And I am fairly certain all of those photos were taken in Thailand.)

-As I have alluded to in some of my other posts, the injection of tourism into Vietnam has had some..... ahem..... interesting manifestations.
-In Vietnam, tourism is a big, fat, juicy pie made of western money, and everybody wants a slice.
+As I have alluded to in some of my other posts, the injection of tourism into Vietnam has had some, ahem, interesting manifestations.
+Tourism is a big, fat, juicy pie made of western money, and everybody wants a slice.

-Yes, there are sights and photo opportunities, but they are spread out.
-To get to them, you are going to need time, a vehicle, and someone who knows what they are doing.
+Yes, there are some sights and photo opportunities, but they are spread out.
+To get to them, you're going to need time, a vehicle, and someone who knows what they are doing.

-This is where the tours (and the money making for locals) come in.
+This is where tours (and the money making) comes in.

-For the most part, all tours that go through the Delta are the same.
-The Mekong Delta, a spot on the tourist route, has a tourist route of its own.
+For the most part, all the tours that go through the Delta are the same.
+The Mekong Delta - a spot on Vietnam tourist route - has a tourist route of its own.

-Taste some honey, see coconut candy be made, cruise on the water, see a temple, take a picture with a snake, see rice paper get made... and, of course, visit the floating markets.
+You'll taste honey, see coconut candy being made, cruise on the water, see a temple, take a picture with a snake, see rice paper get made... and, of course, visit the floating markets.

-Don't expect to see many locals.
-You are deep, deep in tourist country at this point.
-The small shanty homes you zoom past on your way to the next stop?
+You are deep in tourist country at this point.
+The small homes you zoom past on your way to the next stop?
 That is the real Mekong Delta, and you won't be seeing it.

-This post isn't about reviewing my tour company and the 2 days I spent with 30 other tourists, although I could easily could do that.
-It is about attempting to enlighten others to the fact that the Mekong River Delta isn't Halong Bay.
-It isn't a beautiful Vietamese wonderland.
-It is an expansive, rural, working class sector of Vietnam.
+This post isn't about roasting my tour company, although I could easily could do that.
+It's about enlightening that the Mekong River Delta isn't Halong Bay.
+It isn't a small area you can check off.
+It's an expansive and rural sector of Vietnam.

-Now, for the offensive part.
-Those sights and photo opportunities they take you to?
-Well, to add insult to injury, they are kinda meh.
+To add insult to injury, the sights and photo opportunities are kinda meh.
 Mediocre at best.
-They look like Vietnam.
-If you have spent any time in the country before this, you'll just kinda be like, "yes, and what else?"
+If you've spent any time in the country before this, you'll just be like, "Yes, and what else?"

 There is nothing wrong with the Mekong Delta.
-It is another unique region of the incredibly diverse country Vietnam... but all this goddamn hype about it being the best and the most beautiful and a must see?
-Now, we all know that isn't true.
-It is another part of Vietnam.
-End of story.
+It is another unique part of a diverse and beautiful country... but all this goddamn hype about it being the best and the most beautiful and a must see?

 Worth the hype?
-No. The things you will see in a one or two day tour of the Mekong Delta are nothing special.
-Your time is better spent elsewhere.
+No. Your time is better spent elsewhere.